lucidfy/lucid/resources/docs/validations.md

 ## [#](#-basics) Basics

-The validation will help you to filter out invalid inputs or to limit someone from passing too much data.
+This feature will help you to filter out invalid inputs or to limit someone from passing too much data, or wrong inputs

 This page will help you to write a simple validation and re-use it wherever in your lucid project.